 When Should I Consider Port-wine Stain Treatment for My Child?

-When it comes to treating port-wine stains, Dr. Champlain says, “There is no such thing as, ‘too early.’
-I have treated multiple patients in the first weeks of life.
-Earlier treatment is beneficial to the patient both in treatment outcomes and in preventing worsening of the condition as the child grows.”
+When it comes to treating port-wine stains, there is no such thing as, ‘too early.’
+Dermatologists have treated multiple patients in the first weeks of life.
+Earlier treatment is beneficial to the patient both in treatment outcomes and in preventing worsening of the condition as the child grows.

 Does Insurance Cover Port-wine Stain Removal?